Georgian wine PDO

 Wine styles & characteristics

-- Aroma: green apple, citrus, dried herbs, and almond
+- Aroma: green apple, citrus peel, dried herbs, and almond

-- Taste: full-bodied, crisp acidity, mineral backbone, dry finish
+- Taste: full-bodied, fresh acidity, mineral-driven, with a dry or gently off-dry finish

 Taste profile

-- Palate: firm and refreshing in dry styles; silky and balanced in semi-sweet versions
+- Palate: firm and refreshing in dry styles; rounder and smoother in semi-sweet versions

 - Finish: clean, slightly nutty, with a saline edge typical of the Alazani Valley